Dr Michael Hannon

-Michael Hannon is the Vice President for Academic Affairs & Registrar at the Galway-Mayo Institute of Technology (GMIT) since September, 2010.
+Dr Michael Hannon is the Deputy President and Registrar of the Galway-Mayo Institute of Technology (GMIT)

-He has widespread quality assurance experience both inside and outside the organisation, externally with the HETAC (now QQI), the Teaching Council of Ireland, the National Council for Curriculum and Assessment (NCCA) and the State Examinations Commission (SEC).
+Michael has widespread leadership and quality assurance experience both inside and outside the organisation, externally with HETAC now QQI, the Teaching Council, the NCCA and the State Examinations Commission.

 His education philosophy places the student at the centre of the learning experience, a philosophy he enacted throughout his teaching career.
 He is an advocate of the “spiral curriculum” (Bruner, 1977) and believes the learning experience should be grounded in “active learning”.

 He has published a range of textbooks and graduated from the University of Bath in 2017 with a DBA in Higher Education Management.